felipehjcosta/GalleryLayoutManager/README.md

 compile 'com.github.felipehjcosta:gallerylayoutmanager:{lastest-release-version}'
 ```

-> Be care ：if you have used `RecyclerView` in your project , maybe your should use this library as below and your recyclerview-v7 requires API level 24.2.0 or higher
+> Be care：if you have used `RecyclerView` in your project , maybe your should use this library as below and your recyclerview-v7 requires API level 24.2.0 or higher

 ```java
 compile ('com.github.felipehjcosta:gallerylayoutmanager:{lastest-release-version}'){